beloglazov/vim-online-thesaurus/README.md

 let g:online_thesaurus_map_keys = 0
 ```

-Then you can map the `:OnlineThesaurusLookup` command to anything you want as
+Then you can map the `:OnlineThesaurusCurrentWord` command to anything you want
-follows:
+as follows:

 ```
-nnoremap <your key binding> :OnlineThesaurusLookup<CR>
+nnoremap <your key binding> :OnlineThesaurusCurrentWord<CR>
 ```

 Enjoy!